German Wargaming Center

 Commander Sisu | Brief description

-The Game was developed at the European Center of Excellence as an educational hybrid (war) game to teach and train how to counter Hybrid threats and warfare aspects.
+The game was developed at the European Center of Excellence for Countering Hybrid Threats in Helsinki as an educational hybrid (war) game for its participating states to better understand how to deal with hybrid warfare.

 Weimar | Brief description